-Either Tami Mann or your course instructor will inform you when arrangements have been completed for you to start fieldwork.
-Please make it a priority to contact your school (i.e., within one week).
+Either Dr. Rhonda Branca or your course instructor will inform you when arrangements have been completed for you to start fieldwork.
+Please make it a priority to contact your school (i.e.asap within a few days).

 When you call your school, make sure to say that the school administrator and GSE have approved your placement for fieldwork.
 Then provide the following information: